camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/guides/aws-marketplace.md

 Expect this command to take around 20 minutes.

-### Creating the SSD StorageClass and setting default storage class
+## Creating the SSD StorageClass and setting default storage class

-The following storageclass is recommended due to it's better stability and write-speeds with camunda.
-Save the following off to a file named ssd-storage-class-aws.yaml:
+The following `storageclass` is recommended for increased stability and write-speeds with Camunda.
+Save the following to a file named `ssd-storage-class-aws.yaml`:

 ```
 apiVersion: storage.k8s.io/v1